ijl/orjson/README.md

 `dumps()` serializes Python objects to JSON.
 It natively serializes `str`, `dict`, `list`, `tuple`, `int`, `float`, and `None` instances.
 It supports arbitrary types through `default`.
+It does not serialize subclasses of supported types natively, but `default` may be used.

 It raises `JSONEncodeError` on an unsupported type.
 This exception message describes the invalid object.